-We know our climate is in crisis and our forests may be in trouble too.
-The threat and impact to our trees from pests and diseases is increasing and we need to build resilience.
-We are making sure our forests have the best chance to thrive despite the challenges.
+Our climate is changing, threat to our trees is increasing and we need to build resilience.
+We are making sure our forests have the best chance to thrive.

-We are experts.
-We use the latest science and evidence to help us plan, plant and safeguard the nation's forests.
-That’s why we are:
+For over 100 years we have changed and adapted to challenges.
+Today we use the latest science and evidence to help us plan, plant and safeguard the nation's forests.

-With more trees and forests, we will have cleaner air to breathe, better habitat for wildlife and more sustainable wood to use.
+With more trees and forests, we will have cleaner air to breathe, better habitats for wildlife and more sustainable wood to use.

 Trees reduce the impact of climate change by absorbing carbon dioxide as they grow and storing it as carbon in wood.
 Planting new areas of forest means we can lock up more.
-We are committed to growing the nation’s forests by creating new woodlands.
+We're committed to growing the nation’s forests by creating new woodlands.